 A sarong and a scarf are two very useful items

 The scarf can of course be worn as an accessory to dress up your tops, and to keep your neck warm.
-You will need to put it on your head in mosques, or around your neck and shoulders for modesty in certain countries.
+You will need to put it on your head when visiting some sites, or around your neck and shoulders for modesty in certain countries.

-A woman alone is more approachable than a couple or group
+A solo woman is more approachable than a couple or group

 Tour options for solo female travelers are on the rise

 Not only are tour operators and cruise companies realizing that solo travelers are a major market and trying to cater to them, some companies are offering women-led trips for women only.